fiunchinho/armesto.net/content/post/2018-10-31-you-dont-need-different-dockerfiles.md

 * use parameters in the `FROM` image

 <!--more-->
+Multi-stage builds allow us to use the `FROM` keyword in several places of the same Dockerfile.
+Every time we use the `FROM` keyword a new stage will be created.
+One important thing is that we can name these stages to refer to them later on in the Dockerfile.

 ## You don't need a Dockerfile for each environment
 Imagine the following scenario: you need certain tools installed on the Docker image that you will use for development, but you don't want those tools on the final image that will be deployed in production.
 For example, when developing in PHP it's useful to have `xdebug` installed, but you normally don't need it in production.